SonarSonic/DrawingBotV3/docs/source/pfms.rst

 A path of segments(lines/curves) is called a squiggle.
 Each squiggle is continuous and doesn't include any pen lifts.

-You can use this area of the PFM too reduce the plotting time of the sketches generated but at the trade-off of losing smaller details and potentially having squiggles which cross bright areas of the source image.
+You can use this area of the PFM to reduce the plotting time of sketches generated but at the trade-off of losing smaller details and potentially having squiggles crossing bright areas of the source image.

 Shorter Squiggles = Longer Plotting Time & Higher Quality Output Longer Squiggles = Shorter Plotting & Lower Quality Output